Online Employee Handbook

 - make sound judgments with an awareness of ethical, moral, and aesthetic values;

 - acquire a working knowledge of a discipline or a group of related disciplines;

-- examine, analyze, and shape the contemporary world through scientific knowledge, creative undertakings, and an understanding of culture and history;
+- examine, analyze, and shape the rapidly changing world through scientific knowledge, creative undertakings, and an understanding of culture and history;

-- communicate clearly and precisely and understand the proper role of free expression in our society; and
+- communicate clearly and precisely and understand the proper role of free expression and civic engagement in our society; and

-- demonstrate the effective and adaptive use of current and/or emerging technologies.
+- demonstrate the effective and adaptive use of current and evolving technologies.

-Middle Tennessee State University will be a vibrant hub for educating accomplished students who are civically engaged and globally responsible citizens; a seedbed for research and entrepreneurship; and an engine of cultural and economic development.
+Middle Tennessee State University is a vibrant hub for educating students who are accomplished, civically engaged and globally responsible; an engine for research, innovation, and entrepreneurship; and a nexus of cultural, social, and artistic expression.

 Respect for Diversity.
-The MTSU community is composed of individuals representing different races, ethnicities, sexual orientations, cultures, and ways of thinking.
-We respect individual differences and unique perspectives and acknowledge our commonalities.
+The MTSU community is composed of individuals of different races, ethnicities, sexual orientations, religions, cultures, and ways of thinking.
+We respect individual differences and unique perspectives as we acknowledge our commonalities.